Warwick, NY: A Complete Guide by a local

 Treat yourself to the hamman or a massage then lunch at the Frog’s Tavern.
 You’ll feel like you’ve stepped into an Italian fantasy at this incredible property.

-12. Enjoy a day of Cider and Music at Pennings Farm.
+12. Have a day of Cider and Music at Pennings Farm.

 Penning’s Farm is fun for the whole family and so many parts to the property.
 Pick apples, shop for plants then grab lunch and a cider in their quaint barn.
 Oh, and don’t forget to try their cider donuts!